 To get better at Overwatch, you need to have a good understanding of each hero’s role.
-While the game put all of its characters into 4 categories: Offensive, Defensive, Tank, and Support; it is a bit more complicated than that.
+While the game put all of its characters into 3 categories: DPS, Support, and Tank; it is a bit more complicated than that.
 Some of this is more well-known, like how Tracer

 are called flankers

 can be considered the main damage output of the team.

 In this article, Our Overwatch skill rating boosting team will be putting heroes into smaller subgroups that reflect their role in more details, helping you to get a better understanding of them.

 Flankers are people who focus mostly on the enemy’s backline before or during the team fight.
 Some obvious examples are Genji, Tracer, Reaper, and Sombra since they excel at getting behind the enemy and causing havoc.
 While not dealing as much damage as the main DPS, flankers can single-handedly win a team fight if they can pick off the opposing support early, leaving their frontline much more vulnerable.

 Flankers make up for the lack of their damage by having good mobility skill, better than any others in the game, and since their targets are usually the squishier ones, the high damage is not that necessary.

 Spammers are heroes who, you guessed it, spam (Spamzo anyone?).
 They are useful in holding down certain chokepoints, along with breaking the enemy’s shield.
 Their common trait is that they have high damage output but is usually hard to be accurate from mid to high range, check our hitboxes